 8. git branch

 So far, we saw how we can work on Git.
 Now, imagine, multiple developers working on the same project or repository!
-To handle the workspace of multiple developers, we use branches.
-To create a branch (say, the ‘name-of-the-branch’ is ‘branch1’), use this command.
+To handle the workspace of multiple developers, we can use branches.
+To create a branch (say, the ‘name-of-the-branch’ is ‘branch1’), we use this command:

 9. git checkout

-We use this command to create and navigate to that particular branch (say, the ‘name-of-the-new-branch’ is ‘branch2’) at the same time.
+We use this command to create a branch and navigate to that particular branch (say, the ‘name-of-the-new-branch’ is ‘branch2’) at the same time:

 10. git log